GandhiCloudLab/envizi-turbo-integration-tutorial/readme.md

 Here is the architecture  that describes about this Turbo and Envizi integration.

-App Connect flow which pulls the list of Cloud Regions and On-prem Data Centers from Turbo and sends it to Envizi's S3 bucket in a CSV file.
+App Connect flow pulls the list of Cloud Regions and On-prem Data Centers from Turbo and sends it to Envizi's S3 bucket in a CSV file.
 This CSV file will be further processed by the Envizi internally.

 <img src="images/arch.png">